 Region-Based Image Segmentation

 A region can be classified as a group of connected pixels exhibiting similar properties.
-Pixel similarity can be in terms of intensity and color, etc. In this type of segmentation, some predefined rules are present that pixels have to obey in order to be classified into similar pixel regions.
+Pixel similarity can be based on factors like intensity and color.
+In this type of segmentation, some predefined rules are present that pixels have to obey to be classified into similar pixel regions.
 Region-based segmentation methods are preferred over edge-based segmentation methods if it’s a noisy image.
 Region-based techniques are further classified into two types based on the approaches they follow:

 Region Growing Technique

 With the region growing method, we start with a pixel as the seed pixel, and then check the adjacent pixels.
-If the adjacent pixels abide by the predefined rules, then that pixel is added to the region of the seed pixel and the following process continues till there is no similarity left.
+If the adjacent pixels abide by the predefined rules, then that pixel is added to the region of the seed pixel, and the process continues until there is no similarity left.

 Region Splitting and Merging Technique

-In region splitting, the following condition can be checked in order to determine whether to subdivide a region or not.
-If the absolute value of the difference of the maximum and minimum pixel intensities in a region is less than or equal to a threshold value decided by the user, then the region does not require further splitting.
+In region splitting, the following condition can be checked to determine whether to subdivide a region or not.
+If the absolute value of the difference between the maximum and minimum pixel intensities in a region is less than or equal to a threshold value decided by the user, then the region does not require further splitting.

 Clustering-Based Segmentation